The Final Cut (song)

-"The Final Cut" is the title track from Pink Floyd's 1983 album The Final Cut.
+"The Final Cut" is the title track from Pink Floyd's twelfth studio album, The Final Cut (1983).

 Background

-This song tells of a man's isolation, depression, sexual repression and rejection.
+This song tells of a man's social isolation, clinical depression, sexual repression and social rejection.
 At the end of the song he attempts suicide but "never had the nerve to make the final cut".

-The words "behind the wall" in the song are obscured by a shotgun blast.
-It is a reference to the Floyd's 1979 album, The Wall, and additionally the song may be told from its main character of Pink.
+It has been speculated by some listeners that the song may be told from the perspective of Pink, the main character of The Wall (1979), after the events of that album.

 "The Final Cut" is one of four songs (along with "The Hero's Return", "One of the Few", and "Your Possible Pasts") used in The Final Cut that had been previously rejected from The Wall.
-This song is in the video version of the album The Final Cut Video EP.
-The song made an appearance as the B-side of the "Selections From The Final Cut" radio promo single (with "Your Possible Pasts" on the A-side.)
-It also appears in the film Strange Frame.
+This song is included in the video version of the album The Final Cut Video EP.
+The song made an appearance as the B-side of the "Selections from The Final Cut" radio promotional single (with "Your Possible Pasts" on the A-side.)
+It also appears in the American film Strange Frame (2012).